konstantinos-p/PAC_Bayes_Invariance/README.md

 Or via email at cwstas2007@hotmail.com

 <h2> :warning: Disclaimer </h2>
-This Python package has been made for research purposes, in particular the accuracy of only a small part of the voting intention data has been independently verified.
+This Python package has been made for research purposes.